GaloisInc/CASE-AADL-Tutorial/aadl_book/filters/README.md

 one where other components might have access to the same input port---the autopilot's precondition might not be satisfied.

-More specifically, when AGREE checks to ensure that the assumes for a component are satisfied, it only check the immediate environment.
+More specifically, when AGREE checks to ensure that the assumptions for a component are satisfied, it only checks the immediate environment.
 As demonstrated here, this can be useful because it requires the model to guarantee either that a component's preconditions are satisfied in *any* environment.